Smart Tickets

 The difference between Ticket Activities and Contact Activities

 Ticket Activities: The Ticket Activities tab holds activities that are specific to the ticket.
 For example, you might want to create an internal note and @mention a colleague to give them some context about the ticket.
-Or if you use the call and email buttons at the top of the Ticket page, Spiro will know that you are calling or emailing the customer about this ticket, and will store those activities under the Ticket Activities tab.
+Or, if you use the call and email buttons at the top of the Ticket page, Spiro will know that you are calling or emailing the customer about this ticket and will store those activities under the Ticket Activities tab.

 Viewing Smart Tickets in other parts of Spiro